Defending your business against a false accusations

 A client who’d caused damage to her scalp decided to shift the blame on her hairdresser whom she’d seen days earlier.
 The client brought a claim of £30,000 against the hairdresser based in London, alleging that the damage to her scallop occurred while receiving a hair colour treatment from the hairdresser.
 Source: Daily Mail

 This would have been a very stressful time for the hairdresser who did nothing wrong and yet ended up in court having to defend her reputation and bank balance.
+Hopefully the salon had reliable hairdressing insurance that took care of all the legal costs.

 Accidents can happen to anyone, no matter how well trained